mandliya/mandliya.github.io/_posts/2025-12-29-visualizing-attention-see-what-an-llm-sees.md

 toc: true
 comments: true
 ---

-# Visualizing Attention: See what an LLM sees.

 In this post, we are going to understand and visualize how attention works in a transformer model.
 We will see: